 Mappa Mundi – A term deriving from the Medieval Latin words Mappa, meaning chart, and Mundi – of the world.
 Eason’s Mappa Mundi prints portray a contemporary visualisation of today’s cities in juxtaposition to their medieval namesake.
 They depict a bird’s eye view of some of the most iconic topographical surfaces on our planet over shimmering precious metals drawing on the egalitarian nature of the cities.
 The context of these works represents a snapshot of our ever-changing landscape that could potentially be completely re-written in as little as a decade.

 This series of Eason’s work has been well received in a number of prestigious international institutions including the Barbican, Christies and The Royal Academy of Arts.

-In association with Ackerman Studios, works exhibited in The Lobby at 45 Park Lane.
+In association with Ackerman Studios.
 All artworks are available for sale, POA.